Derek Spitz

 • Arbitration

-Acted for Microlights in an arbitration under LCIA rules concerning repudiation and termination of a distributorship agreement and conspiracy under Dutch law.
+Acted for the Claimant design and manufacturing company in a dispute concerning repudiation and termination of a distributorship agreement and conspiracy under Dutch law.

-Acted for Aquarius in an arbitration under LCIA rules concerning the interpretation and application of the pricing mechanism and the impact of forward exchange cover in a mining contract in the platinum industry.
+Acted for the Claimant mining company in a dispute concerning the interpretation and application of the pricing mechanism and the impact of forward exchange cover.

-Acted for the claimant in an international arbitration under LCIA Rules concerning the sale of a participation interest in a platinum tailings plant.
+Acted for the Claimant in a mining dispute concerning the sale of a participation interest in a platinum tailings plant.

 • Banking & Finance